blokbot-io/OpenBlok/modeled/models/README.md

 1. Identify the location of the object in the image.
 2. Predict the objects feature sets.

+The weights can be downloaded from the [model storage](https://cdn.blokbot.io/)

 ## Location

 Location input format is an image with height of 100 px, width of 150 px, and 3 channels.